totten/pathload-poc/README.md

 ## Usage (Administrator)

-If you are managing a system with many modules, then you may wish deploy your own updates (without directly editing the upstream modules).
+If you are managing a system with many modules, then you may wish to deploy your own updates (without directly editing the upstream modules).
 Here's how:

 1. Create a new folder (eg `/usr/local/share/php-pathload`) and add your new `cloud-file-io@1.8.0.phar`: